gomorpheus/morpheus-apidoc/source/includes/_network_routers.md

 }
 ```

-This endpoint retrieves all network routers types.
+This endpoint retrieves all network router types.

 ### HTTP Request